 Gel for dental use.
-Dental gel Dentamet: indications, instructions, reviews.
+Dentamet dental gel: indications, instructions, reviews.
 Additional components of the medicine consist of

 Dentamet- an effective antimicrobial complex that affects the main pathogenic microflora of the oral cavity, which is the main cause of the development of the inflammatory process

-Due to the adhesive properties of its gel base, Dentamet is securely fixed in the lesion focus, which provides a long-term therapeutic effect.
+Thanks to the adhesive properties of its gel base, Dentamet is reliably fixed in the lesion, which provides a long-term therapeutic effect.

 The effectiveness of the drug is due to the presence of two antibacterial components in its composition:

-Metronidazole has antibacterial action against anaerobic bacteria that cause periodontal disease: Porphyromonas gingivalis, Prevotella intermedia, Fusobacterium fusiformis, Wolinella recta, Eikenella corrodens, Borrelia vincenti, Bacteroides melaninogenicus, Selenomonas spp.
+Metronidazole has an antibacterial effect against anaerobic bacteria that cause periodontal diseases: Porphyromonas gingivalis, Prevotella intermedia, Fusobacterium fusiformis, Wolinella recta, Eikenella corrodens, Borrelia vincenti, Bacteroides melaninogenicus, Selenomonas spp.

 Indications for use:

-Dentamet intended for the treatment of infectious and inflammatory diseases of the periodontal and oral mucosa:
+Dentamet intended for the treatment of infectious and inflammatory diseases of periodontal and oral mucosa:

 - acute and chronic gingivitis;